P102 (E) Rev. 16

 - a lump-sum payment made in place of several periodic payments that were imposed under a court order or written agreement, but were not yet due to be paid (a prepayment).
 However, if a prepayment was made for the sole purpose of securing funds to the recipient, it may be considered a support payment;

-- a lump-sum payment made under a court order or written agreement for a period before the date of the order or agreement;
+- a lump-sum payment made under a written agreement for a period before the date of the written agreement;

 - instalment payments of a lump-sum; and